simplecov-ruby/simplecov/README.md

  </td>
  <td>
   A user has reported problems with the coverage report using the riot framework.
-If you experience similar trouble please follow up on the related Github issue.
+If you experience similar trouble please follow up on the related GitHub issue.
  </td>
  <td>
   <a href="https://github.com/colszowka/simplecov/issues/80">SimpleCov #80</a>